 We all have “someday” projects in mind, things we tell ourselves we’ll do just as soon as we have the time for them.
 A sabbatical is the perfect way to carve out the time to jumpstart a new research project, make headway on a stalled-out manuscript, or conduct that research we keep putting off.

 Refresh your goals

-Sabbaticals are like supercharged vacations: they get you out of your day-to-day and into a more relaxed state of being, which frees your subconscious mind to make deeper connections with your work and your purpose.
+Sabbaticals are like supercharged vacations: they get you out of your day-to-day.
+They get you into a more relaxed state of being.
+This frees your subconscious mind to make deeper connections with your work and your purpose.

 We all need time away.
 Making time to put everything on hold, slow down, and focus on yourself and your career will let you return with renewed purpose and motivation.

 While any time away offers important benefits, take the opportunity to travel overseas if at all possible.
 Prioritize this especially if you’ve never been outside the country before.

 Traveling offers a rich opportunity to gain insight into other people’s lives.
 Interacting with people from other cultures and backgrounds is an incredible source of new experiences and new ideas.

 A sabbatical has very real benefits for everyone, regardless of your business or walk of life.
 Over the course of your career, try to take a sabbatical or two to travel the world, write a book, or have new adventures.